- Students are expected to attend a minimum of 85% of their regularly scheduled classes.

-Homestay Location: If your school is located in downtown Vancouver, you may be placed up to sixty (60) minutes from your school address.
+Homestay Location: If a student’s school is located in downtown Vancouver, they may be placed up to sixty (60) minutes from their school address.
 Please note that the commute time is based on regular school hours and does not include possible delays such as traffic, accidents on the road and construction disruptions.

 EARTHQUAKE SAFETY PROCEDURE:

-If you are indoors, stay indoors – do not run outside during an earthquake.
-The ground is moving, which can cause you to fall and hurt yourself on debris or glass on the ground.
+If indoors, stay indoors – do not run outside during an earthquake.
+The ground is moving, which can result in a fall and injury due to debris or glass on the ground.
 At the same, glass, bricks, and other building materials may be falling.
-Stay calm, and don’t panic.
+It is important to stay calm, and do not panic.

-The best way to protect yourself during an earthquake is to immediately “drop, cover, and hold on”.
+The best way to protect oneself during an earthquake is to immediately “drop, cover, and hold on”.